patricktrainer/patricktrainer.github.io/content/posts/Unlikely-Optimism-The-Conjunctive-Events-Bias.md

 ---
- 	layout: post
+date: '2021-01-01'
+draft: false
+tags: '[]'
 title: Unlikely-Optimism-The-Conjunctive-Events-Bias
- 	date: 2021-01-01
- 	draft: false
- 	tags: []
 ---

+# Unlikely-Optimism-The-Conjunctive-Events-Bias

-# Unlikely-Optimism-The-Conjunctive-Events-BiasThe probability of a series of conjunctive events happening is lower than the probability of any individual event.
+The probability of a series of conjunctive events happening is lower than the probability of any individual event.
 The majority of students (85% to 95%) chose the latter statement, seeing the conjunctive events (that she is both a bank teller and a feminist activist) as more probable.
 ### Why the best laid plans often fail
 The conjunctive events bias makes us underestimate the effort required to accomplish complex plans.